 \looseness=-1 For all datasets, we used VAE \citep{VAE} and SimCLRv2 encoders, pairing them with \textbf{TD-SPLIT}, \textbf{TD-FT} respectively.
 We also used their unsupervised variants for the \textbf{US} approach \citep{semi_epig}, where we first encoded our data points into the latent space of the unsupervised encoder, then performed active learning on the latent space with a prediction head.
 Below, we describe the details of the representation learning methods used.

 \looseness=-1 \paragraph{VAE--based representations:}For \textbf{TD-SPLIT}, we followed the CCVAE \citep{ccvae} approach described in Section \ref{sub:split_representation_approach} and optimised objective \eqref{eqn:ccvae}.
-We chose $\alpha$ so that the labeled loss roughly matched the scale of the unlabeled loss.
+We chose $\alpha$ so that the labelled loss roughly matched the scale of the unlabelled loss.
 We performed the optimisation using stochastic gradient ascent where updates with the labelled and unlabelled data were conducted in separate batches.
 As the labelled dataset contained far fewer data points, we evenly spaced the labelled batches between the unlabelled ones.
-We trained our model for 500 epochs and, following \citep{ccvae}, we used a batch size of $200$ for both the unlabeled and labeled data, the Adam optimiser \citep{Adam} and a learning rate of $2 \times 10^{-4}$.
+We trained our model for 500 epochs and, following \citet{ccvae}, we used a batch size of $200$ for both the unlabelled and labelled data, the Adam optimiser \citep{Adam} and a learning rate of $2 \times 10^{-4}$.
 Table \ref{tab:td_split_latent_dimension} shows the sizes for $z$, $z_c$ and values of $\alpha$.

-\looseness=-1 For the \textbf{US} approach, we followed \cite{burgess2017understanding} and optimised their ELBO objective with $\beta=1$ (this amounts to the standard VAE objective).
-We used the Adam optimiser, a learning rate of $5 \times 10^{-4}$, a batch size of $200$ and $\text{KL}$ annealing as in \cite{burgess2017understanding}.
+\looseness=-1 For the \textbf{US} approach, we followed \citet{burgess2017understanding} and optimised their ELBO objective with $\beta=1$ (this amounts to the standard VAE objective).
+We used the Adam optimiser, a learning rate of $5 \times 10^{-4}$, a batch size of $200$ and $\text{KL}$ annealing as in \citet{burgess2017understanding}.
 For all datasets, we used the same latent dimensions as for \textbf{TD-SPLIT} and trained for 500 epochs.

-\looseness=-1 \paragraph{SimCLRv2--based representations:}For \textbf{TD-FT}, we followed the approach in Section \ref{sub:finetuning_approach} by finetuning representations according to \cite{big_self_ssl}.
+\looseness=-1 \paragraph{SimCLRv2--based representations:}For \textbf{TD-FT}, we followed the approach in Section \ref{sub:finetuning_approach} by finetuning representations according to \citet{big_self_ssl}.
 Specifically, we first pretrained an unsupervised encoder following their pretraining setup (detailed below) then finetuned the encoder for 500 epochs from the first layer of the projection head.
 We used a batch size of 512, learning rate of 0.11, learning rate warmup and the LARS \citep{you2017large} optimiser with a momentum of 0.9.